 It is your responsibility to keep your PEIA enrollment records up to date.
-You must notify PEIA immediately of any changes in your family situation, and make the appropriate change to keep your PEIA coverage up to date.
-Examples of such changes include a change of address, a change in your marital status, a change in tobacco status or a dependent child no longer qualifying for coverage.
+You must notify your benefit coordinator or PEIA immediately of any changes in your participation status or in your family situation, and make the appropriate change to keep your PEIA coverage up to date.
+Examples of such changes include retirement or disability retirement, a change of address, a change in your marital status, or a dependent child no longer qualifying for coverage.

+You should do this whether you belong to the PEIA PPB Plan, the Special Medicare Plan, PEIA's Medicare Advantage plan or if you've elected only life insurance coverage.
 If you fail to notify PEIA promptly of changes in your family status, your plan may adjust claims paid for ineligible enrollees.